KartaKusuma/kartakusuma/README.md

 ### Hi there 👋 I'm, Karta

-An independent Software Engineer who loves to create and share projects about web and AI!
-I've enjoyed PHP, JavaScript, Python and Go, and make them the main language in creating a project.
+A Software Engineer who loves to create and share projects about web and AI!
+I've enjoyed PHP, JavaScript, Python, Go, and Java, and make them the main language in creating a project.

 - 🔭 I am a graduate of informatics engineering at Politeknik Negeri Semarang
 - 🌱 I currently work as a backend developer and I am an AI enthusiast too